-Relays (2), transformer (supplying the printed circuit board) (3) and level controls (4) are located at the top of the machine, easily accessible for service, as are the motor capacitors (5) on 1-phase models.
+The relays (3) and level controls (4) are located at the top of the machine, easily accessible for service, as are the motor capacitors (5) on 1-phase models..

 Electrical connections to the machine are made by quick-disconnect plugs.